ackmanlab/pySEAS/README.md

     make clean

-to generate function help from PEP257-formatted docstrings, run from the project root:
+To generate function help from PEP257-formatted docstrings, run from the project root:

     sphinx-apidoc -o docs seas

+this only has to be done once.
+Settings are all in docs/conf.py, including modifying the system path to see the seas module.